Scroll down for today's best Panasonic GH5S deals

-While the GH5 was the first mirrorless camera to offer 4K 60p recording, the GH5S goes a step further by offering DCI 4K (4096x2160) at 60fps in 4:2:0 8bit, and at 30fps in 4:2:2 10bit, all with limitless record times.
+While the Panasonic Lumix GH5 was the first mirrorless camera to offer 4K 60p recording, the GH5S goes a step further by offering DCI 4K (4096x2160) at 60fps in 4:2:0 8bit, and at 30fps in 4:2:2 10bit, all with limitless record times.
 The presence of this 10bit codec means that users can expect more faithful colours and a vastly improved range of tones in their files, which, alongside Panasonic’s preinstalled V-LogL profile, enable versatile grading during post-processing.

 240fps Full HD recording is also available, meaning up to 10x slow motion capture is possible with the camera for blink-and-miss-it moments, while the broad margins of the device’s effective pixels allow multiple aspect ratios (4:3, 17:9, 16:9 and 3:2) to be used without any effect to focal length.
 For independent videographers working professionally, this range of capabilities will be very tempting indeed.

-One of the biggest differences between the GH5S and the GH5 – and one of its most polarising – is that the GH5S doesn't offer sensor-based image stabilisation.
-This change will frustrate those who appreciate the ability to record shake-free handheld footage without the need for additional stabilisation, but will be welcomed by pro users with dedicated stabilisation rigs that provide better performance, who’ll appreciate the reduced interference from an internal system.
+One of the biggest differences between the GH5S and the GH5 – and one of its most polarizing – is that the GH5S doesn't offer sensor-based image stabilization.
+This change will frustrate those who appreciate the ability to record shake-free handheld footage without the need for additional stabilization, but will be welcomed by pro users with dedicated stabilization rigs that provide better performance, who’ll appreciate the reduced interference from an internal system.

 The GH5S has the same high-quality weatherproof construction as the GH5, together the same 1.62m-dot 3.2in free-angle touchscreen and the same external microphone and headphone inputs, but its 3.68m-dot EVF now provides a variable 120fps/60fps display speed, and its flash-sync terminal now takes on a second timecode in/out function when connected to an external device with the supplied BNC conversion cable.